TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 [Groovymame](http://forum.arcadecontrols.com/index.php/topic,135823.0.html?PHPSESSID=sblf9jfedgk1eg60i8l0524kq5)
-is a patched version of Mame which generates and sets on-the-fly accurates 15Khz modelines to aproximatelly fit the native resolution of the emulated game.
+is a patched version of Mame which generates and sets on-the-fly accurates 15Khz modelines to approximately fit the native resolution of the emulated game.

 Groovymame is distributed as compiled binary packages or as a diff patch to